danieljfarrell/pvtrace/README.md

         sys.exit()
 ```

-## Architecture
+### Scene API

+*pvtrace* is designed in layers each with as limited scope as possible.

 ![](https://raw.githubusercontent.com/danieljfarrell/pvtrace/master/docs/pvtrace-design.png)

-*pvtrace* is designed in layers each with as limited scope as possible.

 <dl>
   <dt>Scene</dt>